splashtechnologies/fleck-node/README.md

 **Location object**

-As of Fleck 2.1, all post can optionally attach a location to a post.
+As of Fleck 2.1 users can optionally attach a location to a post.
 Locations are selected from a set of thousands of cities around the world.
 If the post doesn't have a location, the response will be a location object with every property with a null value.